UnityTech/npm/doc/cli/npm-link.md

     npm link node-redis

-That is, it first creates a global link, and then links the global installation target into your project's `node_modules` folder.
+That is, it first creates a global link, and then links the global installation target into your project's `unity_packages` folder.

 If your linked package is scoped (see `npm-scope(7)`) your link command must include that scope, e.g.